Header credit: Rex/Shutterstock

 Iran supplies political support and weapons to Hamas, an organization classified by Israel, the United States, Canada, the European Union, Egypt, Australia and Japan as a terrorist organization.
 Mahmoud Abbas, President of the Palestinian National Authority, has said ‘Hamas is funded by Iran.
 It claims it is financed by donations, but the donations are nothing like what it receives from Iran’

 Let’s get this very clear: Iran is aiding the resistance against Israeli forces — for the freedom of the Palestinians.
 This is a particularly fascinating consequence because the President is in Israel making this outlandish remark.
-He just stood there boasting that America has the enemy in sight — when that enemy is actually just the savior that is assisting 4.7 million prisoners from the evil of the State of Israel.
+He just stood there boasting that the US has the enemy in sight — when that enemy is actually just the savior that is assisting 4.7 million prisoners from the evil of the State of Israel.
 Palestinians are having a really rough time right now, and Trump’s mindless comments are only making it worse.
 Saudi Arabia supports Al Qaeda and ISIS — not Iran.

 Meanwhile Saudi Arabia spends millions on public relations firms in Washington D.C. every year in order to ensure it is not viewed as a state sponsor—or even enabler—of terrorism.